danielpodrazka/mcp-text-editor/README.md

 2. Verify that the file paths are absolute
 3. Ensure the environment is using Python 3.7+
 4. Validate line numbers (they are 1-based, not 0-based)
-5. Confirm hash verification by reading content before attempting to edit it
+5. Confirm ID verification by reading content before attempting to edit it

 - Each test provides a detailed message when it fails